kubernetes-sigs/cluster-api/docs/proposals/improve-status-in-CAPI-resources.md

 // MachineInitializationStatus provides observations of the Machine initialization process. type MachineInitializationStatus struct {

-    // BootstrapSecretCreated is true when the bootstrap provider reports that the Machine's boostrap secret is created.
+    // BootstrapDataSecretCreated is true when the bootstrap provider reports that the Machine's boostrap secret is created.
     // NOTE: this field is part of the Cluster API contract, and it is used to orchestrate initial Machine provisioning.
     // The value of this field is never updated after provisioning is completed.
     // Use conditions to monitor the operational state of the Machine's BootstrapSecret.
     // +optional
-    BootstrapSecretCreated bool `json:"bootstrapSecretCreated"`
+    BootstrapDataSecretCreated bool `json:"bootstrapDataSecretCreated"`

     // InfrastructureProvisioned is true when the infrastructure provider reports that the Machine's infrastructure is fully provisioned.
     // NOTE: this field is part of the Cluster API contract, and it is used to orchestrate initial Machine provisioning.